 DCLC Press Release

-Delaware County Literacy Council (DCLC) provides free literacy services to local adults, including online and in-person classes in basic adult literacy, ESL, GED preparation, and digital skills.
-To learn more or to get involved, visit https://delcoliteracy.org.
+Founded in 1975, Delaware County Literacy Council (DCLC) provides free literacy services to local adults, including online and in-person classes and tutoring in basic adult literacy (reading, writing, and math), ESL, GED preparation, and digital skills.
+DCLC also offers free career services to help adults obtain full-time work.